-Following endorsement in late June 2016, the Strategy is now being implemented.
+Following endorsement in late June 2016, the Central Coast Local Food Security Strategy is being implemented.

-On behalf of the Project Team, the Council are delighted to share this recent success.
+On behalf of the Project Team, the Council are delighted to share this project highlight.

 As an action to improve healthy eating in our community and to help people know the nutritional value of foods, over 1,800 Healthy Eating brochures for adults, children, infants and women during pregnancy have been distributed to over 22 health professionals (such as chemists and doctors surgeries), as well as schools and community venues such as the Ulverstone Neighbourhood House in Central Coast.